How often do IEA ministerial meetings take place?

 When did the ministerial first include non-member delegations?

 Non-member countries have attended since at least 2001.
 Although no non-member countries were represented in 2007, in 2009 officials from China, India, and Russia attended.
-In 2011 representatives from non-member countries attended all sessions of the Ministerial, with no closed sessions exclusively for member countries.
+In 2013 representatives from non-member countries, including Brazil, China, India, Indonesia, Mexico, Russia and South Africa, attended all sessions of the Ministerial, with no closed sessions exclusively for member countries.

 Are one-on-one meetings held?